alikhodadadi/C4/README.md

 including if necessary the input file and the parameters that caused the bug.
 You can also send me any question, comment or suggestion about the code.

-[1] Zarezade, A., Khodadadi, A., Farajtabar, M., Rabiee, H.R., Zha, H., Correlated Cascades: Compete or cooperate, Thirty-First AAAI Conference on Artificial Intelli- gence, 2016, [arXiv](https://arxiv.org/pdf/1510.00936)
+[1] Zarezade, A., Khodadadi, A., Farajtabar, M., Rabiee, H.R., Zha, H., _Correlated Cascades: Compete or cooperate_, Thirty-First AAAI Conference on Artificial Intelli- gence, 2016, [arXiv](https://arxiv.org/pdf/1510.00936)

 :copyright: 2015 Ali Khodadadi, Ali Zarezade All Rights Reserved.